December 4, 2018

 Make sure you fix the conditions that caused the mold in the first place.
 A reputable HVAC company will make sure the underlying cause is fixed before cleaning the ducts.

-If you get whiff of mold while your HVAC system is running, ask a professional technician to take a look inside your ducts.
+If you get a whiff of mold while your HVAC system is running, ask a professional technician to take a look inside your ducts.

 Unwanted pests can enter building structures through the smallest cracks and gaps.
 Although it may not be possible to completely rid your home or business of all pests, there are many ways to seriously reduce the possibility of pest problems.